Beyond RAG for Agent Memory: Retrieval by Decoupling and Aggregation: Conclusion

 \section{Conclusion}

 We presented \frameworkname, a retrieval framework that uses hierarchical organisation to address the mismatch between agent memory and standard RAG assumptions.
-By disentangling highly correlated memories into semantic components and retrieving top-down over the resulting hierarchy, \frameworkname reduces redundancy while preserving temporally linked evidence.
-Across LoCoMo and PerLTQA, \frameworkname improves answer quality with lower token cost and retrieves more evidence-dense contexts than RAG baselines.
+By disentangling highly correlated memories into semantic components and retrieving top-down over the resulting hierarchy, xMemory reduces redundancy while preserving temporally linked evidence.
+Across LoCoMo and PerLTQA, xMemory improves answer quality with lower token cost and retrieves more evidence-dense contexts than RAG baselines.
+These results suggest that effective agent memory should not only retrieve or compress past interactions, but also reorganise them into evidence-oriented structures that make subtle distinctions easier to access.
+We hope xMemory provides a useful step toward more adaptive and efficient memory systems for long-horizon LLM agents.